ShivangiGauri/Caesar-Cipher-Encryption-Decryption/README.md

 # Files
 The project consists of the following files:

-a. home_page.html: The HTML file containing the user interface and JavaScript code.
-b. interface_style.css: The CSS file for styling the user interface.
-c. caesar_cipher.js: The JavaScript file containing the implementation of the Caesar cipher algorithm.
+a. caesar_cipher.java: The Java file containing the implementation of the Caesar cipher algorithm.
-d.
+b.
 README.md: The readme file with instructions and information about the project.

 # Compatibility
 This Caesar cipher encryption/decryption tool should work on most modern web browsers that support JavaScript.
 No additional libraries or frameworks are required.